kubernetes/website/content/en/docs/tasks/access-application-cluster/ingress-minikube.md

    {{< /note >}}

    {{< note >}}
-   For Mac, if you are running Minikube locally with Docker, point to localhost in the hosts file instead of the minikube ip
+   For Mac, if you are running Minikube locally with Docker Desktop, point to the loopback IP address in the hosts file instead of the minikube IP address.
+For example:

     ```none
     127.0.0.1 hello-world.info